 However, you may have enough money to purchase all the stock or all the stock you want.
 Take Amazon stock (NASDAQ: AMZN).
 It is currently trading at $2,132 a share!
 That is out of the budget for most people.

 Also, it would be best if you diversified your investments.
-This means to spread your risks out so that if one stock goes down, your investment portfolio as a whole only goes down a little.
+This means spreading your risks out so that if one stock goes down, your investment portfolio as a whole only goes down a little.

 What is the difference between a Mutual Fund and ETF?